Dazzle your guests at the wedding with this wedding march easy piano music. This arrangement is in the key of C major with no sharps or flats.

-This easy piano sheet music arrangement of the wedding march by Mendelessohn could easily be used for playing at a small wedding on either a piano or a church organ.
+This easy piano sheet music arrangement of the wedding march was composed by Mendelessohn.
+It could easily be used for playing at a small wedding on either a piano or a church organ.

-If you are trained in playing organ and know how to play the foot pedals, then simply use the bass clef notes of the left hand and duplicate those same notes or modify them to make it easy for you to play both hands and one foot at the same time.
+Play this piece on organ and use the foot pedals.
+Simply use the bass clef notes of the left hand and duplicate those same notes with the foot pedals.
+You can also modify them to make it easiest for you to play both hands and one foot at the same time.

 Print out the easy piano sheet music arrangement of the Wedding March by clicking on the first link below.
 The second link will allow you to listen to the midi recording.